Explore the Levels of Change Management

 3. Build Competencies

 Participants in our benchmarking research cite the Coach and Resistance Manager roles as the two roles people managers struggle with most.
-This is because these CLARC roles often represent tasks and challenges outside the general skillsets of managers.
-Unfortunately, the data also shows that only 35% of study participants say they provide adequate training, preparation and support to managers for their roles in change.
+These CLARC roles often represent tasks and challenges outside managers' general skillsets.
+Unfortunately, only 35% of study participants say they provide adequate training, preparation and support to managers for their roles in change.

 Effectiveness of Managers